Technology for Students

 Saturday 10:00AM - 5:00PM

-The Great Oaks Hall in the Roger Milliken Science Center has 50 easily-accessible computer ports.
+The Great Oaks Hall in the Roger Milliken Science Center has 50 easily-accessible network ports.
 Additionally, the Library has many network ports to which computers can be connected.

-Wireless access to the network is available almost everywhere in the interior of campus: the Great Oaks Hall, the Sandor Teszler Library, the Campus Life Building, the Anna Todd Wofford Center, Player's Corner, all academic and administrative buildings, the commons areas of Marsh, Greene, Shipp and DuPré residence halls, and the mall in the center of campus.
+Wireless access to the network is available almost everywhere in the interior of campus: the Great Oaks Hall, the Sandor Teszler Library, the Campus Life Building, the Anna Todd Wofford Center, Player's Corner, all academic and administrative buildings, residential areas, and the mall in the center of campus.

 Is it necessary to bring my own computer?

-A personal computer is not required at Wofford.
-On the other hand, you should strongly consider bringing a computer to campus because of the convenience and the experience it provides.
-It is best to obtain the highest level of computing power and options within your budget.
-Minimum guidelines are listed below.
-A faster processor, additional memory and greater disk space all will enhance your capabilities.
+While not a requirement, bringing a computer to campus is strongly encouraged because of the convenience and the experience it provides.
+The minimum requirements are listed below.
+A faster processor, additional memory and greater disk space will enhance your capabilities.

 - RAM: 4GB